Do you want to run great online meetings, workshops and events?

 - Reduce travel and venue costs

-The course is divided into 6 sessions, held online twice a week.
+The course is divided into 7 sessions, and is held online twice a week.
 Each session lasts for 2 hours.
-For those interested, there is an optional 7th session, focusing specifically on holding large events online.
 The course is delivered using Zoom but is intended to be ‘platform agnostic’.
-If people wish to run their practice sessions via a different platform, that would be encouraged.
+If people wish to run their practice sessions via a different platform, that is encouraged.

 Download a summary of the course.